marcoverl/CVUserGuide/source/Overview.rst

 Who can use CloudVeneto ?
 -------------------------
-The CloudVeneto infrastructure is available to the users and collaborators of the following Departments of the University of Padova:
+The CloudVeneto infrastructure is available to the users and collaborators of the University of Padova and of following INFN units:

-* Dipartimento di Biologia (DiBio)
-* Dipartimento di Fisica e Astronomia (DFA)
-* Dipartimento di Geoscienze
-* Dipartimento di Ingegneria Civile, Edile e Ambientale (DICEA)
-* Dipartimento di Ingegneria dell'Informazione (DEI)
-* Dipartimento di Matematica
-* Dipartimento di Medicina Molecolare (DMM)
-* Dipartimento di Scienze Biomediche (DSB)
-* Dipartimento di Scienze Chimiche (DiSC)
-* Dipartimento di Scienze del Farmaco (DSF)

-and INFN units:

 * Sezione di Padova
 * Laboratori Nazionali di Legnaro (LNL)